Dehydrating Canned and Frozen Food for DIY Backpacking Meals

 This post may contain affiliate links.

 Is there anything more exciting than preparing for a trip to the mountains?
-The mere potential of seeing wildlife and setting foot in places that few others have wondered about is reason enough to keep me coming back for more.
+The mere potential to see wildlife and set foot in places that few others have explored is reason enough to keep me coming back for more.
 In the same breath, I’d say there’s very little that produces as much anxiousness in me as the backpacking meal preparation required before venturing into these remote places.
 However, dehydrating canned and frozen foods can be a quick and easy way to reduce the anxiety of backpacking meal prep.

 Dehydrating Canned Foods for Backpacking Meals

 It seems too good to be true that the sodium-laden cylindrical cans lining the middle aisle of supermarkets may have a place in your pack, but they do.
-Of course, I’m not suggesting to a group of gram-counting outdoorsmen and women to throw a can of soup in your pack and head to your favorite hunting spot.
-Instead, I’m asking you to consider the possibilities lingering in that aisle if you remove the water and heavy aluminum can.
-I’ve dehydrated cans of store-bought chili, pulled pork, and other goodies to add to meals for the backcountry.
+Of course, I’m not suggesting that a group of gram-counting outdoorsmen and women throw a can of soup in their pack and head to their favorite hunting spot.
+Instead, I’m asking you to consider the possibilities lingering in that aisle if you remove the water and the heavy aluminum can.
+I’ve dehydrated cans of store-bought chili, pulled pork, and other goodies to add to backcountry meals.
 Some of these have had sub-par results, while some have been standouts.
 Here are a few good suggestions to get you started.

 Canned Chili: